 There are also compilers for certain platforms that allow you to adjust the compound alignment.
 If you're not aware of the fact that your compiler/architecture has a compound alignment other than 1, strange things can happen.
-If, for example, the compound alignment is 2 and you have something like there will be one padding byte inserted before the embedded crc16 struct and after the len member, which is most probably not what was intended:
+If, for example, the compound alignment is 2 and you have something like typedef unsigned char U8; struct msg\head { U8 cmd; struct { U8 hi; U8 low; } crc16;

-'''

-typedef unsigned char U8;

-struct msg_head {

-U8 cmd;

-struct {

-U8 hi;

-U8 low;

-} crc16;

-U8 len;
+U8 len:

-};

-'''